BizzQuit1337/ghostHunting/README.md

 this is 100% legit its thr most cuttimg edge code that lets you commune wotht the dead

-they will spit put words and semtancea
+they will spit put words and sentances

-check the config filw to change runs times and file namws if you want to persit any .mp3